jaysonib/typing-game/README.md

 # typing-game
-here is the zip file of typing master game in c language.
+A small project of "Typing master game" in C++ with GUI interface.
-I also add text files from which it take sentences and words.
+I have also included text files, which include paragraphs and words.